 Why this matters for governance

 FCA Consumer Duty requires that model monitoring is systematic and proportionate.
 (PRA SS1/23, which establishes model risk governance principles, applies to banks — not insurers.
-The applicable framework for GI and life firms is Consumer Duty and the Senior Managers regime.)
+The applicable insurance framework is Consumer Duty, the Senior Managers regime, and — for Solvency II firms — the internal model governance requirements under Articles 120-126.)
 “We check the PSI quarterly and it has been amber for six months” is not a systematic monitoring framework — it is a record of the number of times you looked at an amber number and decided not to act.
-A conformal control chart with a documented calibration period, a stated false alarm rate, and a clear trigger for investigation is a systematic framework.
-It is auditable.
-The threshold is derived from data, not convention.

 The summary() output from the library includes the arXiv reference for the underlying methodology.
 That is a small thing, but it matters: it means your governance documentation can point to peer-reviewed methods rather than industry folklore.
+“Threshold derived from Burger (arXiv:2512.23602)” is not just tidy — it demonstrates that your monitoring design has a methodological basis that can be examined and challenged.

 Getting started